pudding-tech/mikane/README.md

 ### Prerequisites

 - Node.js v22
+- PostgreSQL (for backend setup in option A)
-- Docker (for database setup in option A)
+- Docker (for backend setup in option B)

 ### Steps